 As we continuously groom our content and lives to fit into social media’s approval, we become monolith in the way we see life, appreciate and create art- as conforming means being rewarded by the system.
 The reward (through likes, engagements and sponsorships (inserts *George Orwell Big Brother) is what keeps us in check.

 Being Free and The Reward for Non-Conformity

 Regardless, there is always a place for fresh ideas and an audience that appreciates it.
-Often there will be a cost to pay for non-conformity in the same way we reward for conformity.
-But the freedom that comes with non-conformity is priceless- we have the leverage to do things on your own terms.
-For example, it allows us identify out true supporters while creating content is satisfying.
+Often there will be a cost to pay for non-conformity, in the same way we reward for conformity.
+But the freedom that comes with non-conformity is priceless- you have the leverage to do things on your own terms.
+For example, by non-conforming to societal pressures you can identify true supporters, while living a life that is satisfying.

-Lately, I’ve found satisfaction in posting my regular vintage-inspired content on my IG.
+In my case, I’ve found satisfaction in posting my regular vintage-inspired content on my IG.
 A follower reminded me that people follow me for a reason and I shouldn’t change that.
-In the past, I may have been guilty of wanting people to be a certain way, based on how I perceived them.
+In the past, I may have been guilty of wanting people to be a certain way, based of how I perceived them.
 But I’m unlearning and relearning new ways to engage with people’s complexity.

 Also, people change and when that change is healthy, we should learn to embrace it and their journey.
 Shoutout to my day one followers, who have seen me morph and still love me the same.
 So remember when next you want to share that content, to do so.
 Because you are more than what you do, you are who you are.